warpas/warpas.github.io/posts/unfinished/When will you publish the next post?.md

 * my scarce experience in consistent writing
 * getting discouraged by the “blank page”

 These two issues seem tightly coupled to me.
-The [pottery class parable](https://aliabdaal.com/pottery/) resonates with me.
+The [pottery class parable](https://aliabdaal.com/pottery/) resonates with me as a way of thinking about  this.
 The goal is to put in the work more frequently.
 Writing often will improve my abilities, at least to a point.
 Once I’ve spent a few months writing, I’ll have more tools in my tool belt to figure out publishing good quality posts more often.

 I found that starting writing is the most difficult obstacle for me to jump over.
+Once I get into it, I can write for an hour or two without a hassle.
 A piece of advice that helped me tremendously in this area was to focus on “[2 crappy pages per day](https://tim.blog/2013/12/09/the-ugly-new-york-times-bestseller-the-creative-process-in-action/)”, courtesy of Tim Ferriss.
 Writing isn’t my full time occupation, so I adjusted it a bit, but the principles are the same.
 My current version is to write 10 words per day.
 It's easy enough to trick myself into starting.
 I usually end up putting much more time into it.
 An example that steered me towards this solution was [IBM’s low sales quotas](https://www.youtube.com/watch?v=fwjZ99aNsa4) and the question “are you aiming low enough?”.

 Potential problems/risks resulting from this solution:
 * long times between posts